jules2689/trudeau/trudeau/2020-04-18/q_a.md

 ---

 **Question**:
-Prime Minister, I'mwondering if you can tell US what the impact on Canada's stockpiles has been for PPE.
+Prime Minister, I'mwondering if you can tell us what the impact on Canada's stockpiles has been for P.P.E..
 When the government closed so many of its warehouses across the country.

 **Answer**:
-Over the past weeks we've been focused on  To the provinces, on delivering the necessary equipment to ensure that our front line workers WHO are putting their lives forward to keep Canadians safe are  The efforts continue.
+Over the past weeks we've been focused on deliveringP.P.E..
+To the provinces, on delivering the necessary equipment to ensure that  frontline workers who are putting their lives forward to keep Canadians safe  properlyprotected.
+The efforts continue.
 I mentioned two plane loads coming in over this weekend.
 More coming in over the coming days.
-We are confident that we are in a good place around  and we'll only get more as more and more Canadian producers and suppliers come online.
+We are confident that we are in a good place around P.P.E.., and we'll only get more as more and more canadian producers and suppliers come online.
-It has been something extraordinary to see, the level to which Canadian manufacturers have been stepping up to get involved.
+It has been something extraordinary to see, the level  which canadian manufacturers have been stepping up to get involved.
 We are in a much better place than we were a number of weeks ago.
 Of course there is a need for continued vigilance and there will of course be many lessons learned on how Canada can be better prepared for any future outbreaks than we were this time.